 location between values or increase the sampling rate of your data.

 Feature ingestion is the process of importing feature values computed by your feature engineering jobs into a featurestore.
 Before you can ingest data, the corresponding entity type and features must be defined in the featurestore.
-Vertex AI Feature Store offers batch and streaming ingestion, letting you add feature values in bulk or in real time.
+Vertex AI Feature Store (Legacy) offers batch and streaming ingestion, letting you add feature values in bulk or in real time.

 Feature serving is the process of exporting stored feature values for training or inference.
-Vertex AI Feature Store offers two methods for serving features: batch and online.
+Vertex AI Feature Store (Legacy) offers two methods for serving features: batch and online.
 Batch serving is for high throughput and serving large volumes of data for offline processing (like for model training or batch predictions).
 Online serving is for low-latency data retrieval of small batches of data for real-time processing (like for online predictions).

 When you retrieve values from a featurestore, the service returns an entity view that contains the feature values that you requested.
-You can think of an entity view as a projection of the features and values that Vertex AI Feature Store returns from an online or batch serving request:
+You can think of an entity view as a projection of the features and values that Vertex AI Feature Store (Legacy) returns from an online or batch serving request:

 - For online serving requests, you can get all or a subset of features for a particular entity type.

 - For batch serving requests, you can get all or a subset of features for one or more entity types.
 For example, if features are distributed across multiple entity types, you can retrieve them together in a single request, which joins those features together.
 You can then use the results to feed to a machine learning or batch prediction request.